 Interstitial keratitis is chronic, nonulcerative inflammation of the mid-stroma (the middle layers of the cornea) that is sometimes associated with uveitis.
 The cause is usually infectious.
 Symptoms are photophobia, pain, lacrimation, and vision blurring.
 Diagnosis is by slit-lamp examination and serologic tests to determine the cause.
 Treatment is directed at the cause and may require topical corticosteroids.

 Interstitial keratitis, a manifestation of certain corneal infections, is rare in the US.
-Most cases occur in children or adolescents as a late complication of congenital syphilis (see Infections in Neonates: Congenital Syphilis).
+Most cases occur in children or adolescents as a late complication of congenital syphilis (see Congenital Syphilis).
 Ultimately, both eyes may be involved.
 A similar but less dramatic bilateral keratitis occurs in Cogan syndrome, Lyme disease, and Epstein-Barr virus infection.
 Rarely, acquired syphilis, herpes simplex, herpes zoster, or TB may cause a unilateral form in adults.

 Symptoms and Signs